HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 2010 because the building is seismically unsafe.
 The school is contained in portable classrooms until the new building is built.
-The library is contained in two portables, and only has space for four tables and 30 chairs (A. Bogie, Personal communication, October 7, 2011).
+The library is contained in two portables, and only has space for four tables and 30 chairs (A. B------, Personal communication, October 7, 2011).
 During lunchtime or when a class is visiting the library, it is difficult to move around.
 The small space is inadequate to support the number of patrons who would like to utilize the library.
 At very busy times, students will arrive and then leave because they see that there is no available space.
-Many Portola classes have an enrollment of 36 students, so there is not enough space for an entire class to come into the library and work.
+Many P------ classes have an enrollment of 36 students, so there is not enough space for an entire class to come into the library and work.
 There is only enough space to house the collection, and very little space for displays or information.
 The librarian does